-2.4.4.5.
+2.2.4.5.
 Performing Service Actions

 Manage a selected service on your cluster by performing service actions.
-Select the Service Actions drop-down menu, outlined blue in Services [11], then choose an option.
+Select the Service Actions drop-down menu, then choose an option.
 Available options depend on the service you have selected.
 For example, HDFS service action options include: